andrewdavidmackenzie/flow/book/describing/definition_overview.md

-## Guide to Defining Flows
+## Defining Flows
-In this guide to defining flows, we will describe the syntax of definitions files, but also the run-time semantics of flows, functions, jobs, inputs etc in order to understand how a flow will run when defined.
+We will describe the syntax of definitions files, but also the run-time semantics of flows, functions, jobs, inputs etc in order to understand how a flow will run when defined.

 A flow is a static hierarchical grouping of functions that produce and consume data, connected via